The race to be the next British prime minister, briefly explained

 May’s Brexit deal failed in Parliament three times.
 But right now it’s the only deal on offer, and the EU has insisted it will not renegotiate the agreement, no matter who the next prime minister is.

-That hasn’t stopped most candidates from claiming they’d be successful at persuading the EU to come back to the negotiating table, despite the EU saying the opposite.
+That hadn’t stopped most candidates from claiming they’d be successful at persuading the EU to come back to the negotiating table, despite the EU saying the opposite.

 And a few Brexiteer Tory candidates — most notably the current frontrunner, Boris Johnson — have also said they’d be willing to pull the UK out of the EU without a deal on October 31.

 Whether any candidate will actually follow through on a no-deal Brexit and risk the potentially catastrophic economic consequences is another question entirely.
-But here’s a brief look at the 10 candidates fighting to be prime minister, with some details on where they stand on Brexit.
-They’re listed in order by the number of votes they received on Thursday, and we’ve noted who’s been eliminated:
+But here’s a brief look at the remaining candidates fighting to be prime minister, with some details on where they stand on Brexit.
+They’re listed in order by the number of votes they received on Thursday, and noted below who’s been eliminated:

-- Boris Johnson (114 votes): The former foreign secretary, former mayor of London, and prominent Leave campaigner who’s the current frontrunner in the race.
+- Boris Johnson (157 votes): The former foreign secretary, former mayor of London, and prominent Leave campaigner is undoubtedly the current frontrunner in the race.
 Johnson has said the Conservative Party must deliver Brexit or face “extinction.”
 He’s said he would be willing to take the UK out of the EU without a deal on October 31 and argued that such a threat might persuade the EU to renegotiate a better deal.
 He’s also pretty popular with Conservative voters and has high name recognition.
-But he’s a polarizing figure and has a lot of baggage, which could still derail his candidacy.
+But he’s a polarizing figure and has a lot of baggage, which could still derail his candidacy — though that’s looking a lot less likely after four rounds of voting.

+- Michael Gove (61 votes): The current environmental secretary, Gove is said to be a “true believer” in Brexit.
+He’s said he would try to renegotiate the Brexit deal, and would seek a short extension if necessary to do so.
+He failed in his bid to become party leader in 2016, and right now, his campaign is bogged down by questions about his past cocaine use.

 Out of the running

+- Dominic Raab (eliminated in second round): The former Brexit secretary — in other words, the guy who used to be in charge of negotiating Brexit with the EU — quit over objections to May’s deal.
+Raab has been the most extreme of the Brexiteers, and stirred up controversy by suggesting he’d be willing to “prorogue” (basically suspend) Parliament to get Brexit through over MPs opposition.
+He’s backing Boris.

+- Matt Hancock (dropped out after first round): The current health secretary, was a former Remainer (meaning he opposed the UK leaving the EU) and argued that the Conservative Party can renegotiate the Brexit deal and deliver it without putting a Brexiteer in charge.
+He’s since decided to back Boris Johnson.

-- Andrea Leadsom (11 votes): The former House of Commons leader (basically the liaison from May’s government to Parliament) had said she’d try to rework parts of the Brexit deal to get the UK out of the EU by the end of October.
-She was a finalist in 2016 to become Conservative leader but lost out to May — and faced an even tougher battle this time.
+- Andrea Leadsom (eliminated in first round): The former House of Commons leader (basically the liaison from May’s government to Parliament) was a finalist in 2016 to become Conservative leader but lost out to May — and faced an even tougher battle this time.

-- Mark Harper (10 votes): The former chief whip of the party, Harper was another underdog.
-He’d said he’d ask for another “short, focused” extension of the Brexit deadline and to get the EU to reopen negotiations, though again, that pitch seemed unlikely to persuade the EU.
+- Mark Harper (eliminated in first round): The former chief whip of the party, Harper was another underdog.
+He’d said he’d ask for another “short, focused” extension of the Brexit deadline and to get the EU to reopen negotiations.

-- Esther McVey (9 votes): The former work and pensions secretary, she’s a hardline Brexiteer who tried to bolster her credentials with working-class voters.
+- Esther McVey (eliminated in first round): The former work and pensions secretary, she’s a hardline Brexiteer who tried to bolster her credentials with working-class voters.
 She said she’d back a no-deal Brexit to take the UK out of the EU in October.